 - As sauce in wraps and sandwiches

-Store any leftover dip in an airtight container in the fridge for up to 4 days.
-After that, the sauce might get more runny and it will lose its flavour.
+If you have any leftover beetroot and yogurt dip, you could store it in an airtight container in the fridge for up to 4 days.
+After that, the sauce might get more runny and it will lose some of its flavor.

 Watch the Video

-Beetroot & Yoghurt DipI love the colour of this beetroot and yoghurt dip.
-It's so delicious too!
+Beetroot & Yogurt DipThis beetroot and yogurt dip is so refreshing with a tangy taste from the yogurt and beets.
+It's so delicious and ready in just 15 minutes!
 You could serve it with some bread, veggies or some grilled meat.
+Enjoy!

 - 3 medium beetroots (around 200gr)